cmclean5/rSpectral/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rSpectral is to make Spectral Modularity graph clustering method available to most of R graph frameworks.
+The goal of ‘rSpectral’ is to make Spectral Modularity graph clustering method available to most of R graph frameworks.

 ## Installation